 Alannah and Aidan have had an amazing response to their "Chicks for Christie's" appeal.
-With your help we have so far raised £335.
+With your help over £360 has been raised.
 Thank you so much.
-There will be a few more available on Monday as Auntie is madly knitting this weekend!

 Keeping our children safe is getting harder and harder.
 Children now come into contact with strangers even when they in their own homes through their phones, computers, iPads, Playstations and X-Boxes.
 Many games now have chat rooms and there are opportunities for people to talk to your child and ask questions while playing games.

 Do you know what games your child plays on?